 It is a wonderfully unique shoe that can offer the level of protection and the level of breathability that the Kanadia 7 GTX can.
 The shoe is lined with a mesh material that allows air flow to move freely into the shoe.
 Even though the upper and the outsole are constructed using a waterproof material, the shoe still is able to provide airflow to eliminate hot spots and irritation

 .
 This also helps reduce odor and bacterial build up in the shoe.

-There are two particular areas where this shoe shines in the comfort catagory.
+There are two particular areas where this shoe shines in the comfort category.
 For starters, the fact that the shoe is waterproof and mud resistant ensures comfort by keeping the feet dry.
-THe upper material is not only waterproof but extremely breathable as well, keeping the foot cool and dry regardless of the weather condition.
-Additionally, the midsole offers added cushioning that runners really appreciated on uneven or jagged terrain.
+The upper material is not only waterproof but extremely breathable as well, keeping the foot cool and dry regardless of the weather condition.
+Additionally, the midsole offers added cushioning that runners appreciated on uneven or jagged terrain.

 The interior of this shoe offers great durability.
 The midsole is constructed with a cushioned, long lasting EVA foam.
 This foam won't break down over time and will keep its original form and function.
 However, runners did report that the upper of this shoe, though it did initially offer great protection to the foot via waterproofing and deflecting debris, did break down quicker than they would have liked, especially for the price.